 Kansas City is brewing up something special.
 In-house roasters keep beans fresh while expert baristas sling espresso and other caffeine concoctions amidst some of the most welcoming and appealing environments in the city.
 No matter the time of day or day of the week, consult our go-to guide to Kansas City’s coffee shop scene.

 Downtown + River Market

-- Thou Mayest: The brains (and beans) behind many of the finest cafes in the metro, this coffee roaster draws inspiration from Steinbeck’s inimitable novel East of Eden.
+- Thou Mayest: The brains (and beans) behind many of the finest cafes in the metro, this River Market location of the coffee roaster draws inspiration from Steinbeck’s inimitable novel East of Eden.

 - PT’s Coffee Roasting Co.: Founded in nearby Topeka, PT’s has become a mainstay in the local coffee scene thanks to hip hangouts Downtown and in the Crossroads.

 - Made in Kansas City Café: Local-only is the motto at the aptly named Made in KC Café.
 For weekend warriors, swing by the Downtown hangout to sample cereal milk lattes.

 - City Market Coffee: Treat yourself to a drink in between fresh produce shopping and bites of international cuisine in The City Market.

 - Blip Roasters: Motorcycle culture fuels the attitude at Blip Roasters, a West Bottoms and Troost operation that’s as original and memorable as Easy Rider.

 - Spokes Coffee|Café|Cyclery: Spokes and its two Downtown locations have you covered, regardless of your need.
 Where else could you sip a latte, toss back a pint, chow down on a burrito and buy a bike?